Heal Your Acne Scars With Honey

 Have you been suffering from acne lately and you managed to get rid of it, but you are now left with some nasty scars?
 Or perhaps you still have some leftover scarification from when you were a pimply teenager?
 Maybe you still suffer from breakouts but also still have some scars of long-gone zits?
 Either way, acne scars are probably not the worst part of your experience.
 Still, they can be unsightly and they are definitely not something you want on your face forever.
 What is more, you probably don’t really want a constant visual reminder of what you had to go through.

 Intent on ridding your skin from your acne scars?
 Don’t worry, we are not about to offer you a brand new, expensive, dodgy, chemical-based product in a tiny bottle.
-Instead, we would like to share with you the secret of honey.
+Instead, we would like to share with you the secret of honey1.

 Honey is an excellent partner to have on your side when dealing with acne.
 What is more, it is an incredibly useful remedy for acne scars, too.
 First and foremost, honey is an excellent antiseptic which greatly diminishes any sort of inflammation.
 It specializes in helping you rejuvenate skin cells that have been damaged by breakouts.
-Its antioxidant content aids you in dealing with current pimples, but it also serves to support your skin as it heals itself.
+Its antioxidant content aids you2 in dealing with current pimples, but it also serves to support your skin as it heals itself.
 It specifically feeds your skin with its various minerals and vitamins.

 When your complexion is struggling to heal, it secretes substances which react with honey’s sugar content.
-This produces hydrogen peroxide which serves to not only do away with harmful germs, but also to whiten your scars until they disappear.
-Honey also provides natural hydration for your skin, which not only helps revive damaged skin but it also generally benefits your skin in softening it.
+This produces hydrogen peroxide3 which serves to not only do away with harmful germs, but also to whiten your scars until they disappear.
+Honey also provides natural hydration for your skin4, which not only helps revive damaged skin but it also generally benefits your skin in softening it.
 If all of this wasn’t enough, honey is able to prevent acne, too, as the antibiotics it contains guard your skin from various acne-causing germs.
 All in all, honey is nature’s gift for our skin, as well as for our taste buds!
-Read on for some ways in which you can use this sweet goodness to refurbish your complexion.
+Read on for some ways in which you can use this sweet goodness to refurbish your complexion5.

 As with most similar substances, you can use honey on its own or you can mix it with other remedies in order to create the perfect healing potion for your scars.
 Try to use the raw kind of honey, rather than the processed one, as the latter has way less beneficial nutrients.